Build an AI Agent That Trades Tokens on Base (2026 Guide)

 Once the baseline is live, good directions to extend:

-Every addition should be A/B tested in paper mode first.
+Every addition should be tested with tiny caps first (0.0001 ETH max position).
 Strategies that look great in backtest often die in live conditions because of slippage, rate limits, and event ordering that the backtest did not model.

 Related Posts